AdobeDocs/campaign-web.en/help/v8/audience/add-audience.md

 To select an existing audience for your message, follow the steps below:

-1. From the **Audience** section of the delivery creation assistant, click the **[!UICONTROL Select audience]** button then choose
+1. From the **Audience** section of the delivery creation assistant, click the **[!UICONTROL Select audience]** button then choose **[!UICONTROL Select audience]** to use an existing audience.

    ![](assets/create-audience.png)

-1. Choose **[!UICONTROL Select audience]** to use an existing audience.
-This screen displays all existing audiences, for the current folder.
+1. This screen displays all existing audiences, for the current folder.

     ![](assets/create-audience2.png)

    To choose an audience from Adobe Experience Platform, browse to the `AEP Audiences folder` from the filter section of the screen.
+[Learn how to use an Adobe Experience Platform audience](aep-audience.md)

     ![](assets/select-audience-folder.png)